47degrees/sbt-microsites/docs/docs/docs/layouts.md

 Currently, the sbt-microsites plugin includes five different layouts:

 - There are two different options for the home section:
-    - `home`: The landing page, the public face of your library or project.
+    - `home`: The landing page--the public face of your library or project.
-    - `homeFeatures`: Another option for the landing page, choosing this option you could highlight some special features you consider your library offers.
+    - `homeFeatures`: Another option for the landing page.
+Choosing this option, you could highlight some of the special features your library offers.
 (This layout is not available for the classic pattern style)
 - `docs` (Optional): The page where the documentation for your library should be included.
-Most likely, you are seeing the `Documentation` page of this repo right now.
+You are most likely seeing the `Documentation` page of this repo right now.
 It's optional, depending on the `micrositeDocumentationUrl` setting.
 Take a look at the [Configuring the Microsite]({% link docs/settings.md %}) section for an in-depth explanation.
 - `page` (Optional): Similar to `home`, but reducing the jumbotron layer and taking into account the submenu (jumbotron and other concepts related to style are explained in the [Customize]({% link docs/customize.md %}) section).
 - Menu Partial: This abstract layout reads all the files in your project that fit a set of requirements, and sets up a menu under the jumbotron image.
 We'll see more details on this later.

 ## Home Layout

-Usually, the `home` layout is related to the `index.md` file.
+The `home` layout is usually related to the `index.md` file.
 In this document, you can put all the markdown content that's related to the landing page.

 For instance: